Skip to main content

 We may ask you for information when you report an issue or concern, or we have or receive a complaint or query about you (whether or not a formal Dispute is raised).
 Such information includes:

-(1) information you provide to us by filling in forms on our website.
+1. Information you provide to us by filling in forms on our website.
 This information may include information provided at the time of registering, subscribing to any of our services, posting material, sending messages and posting on the Platform, giving reviews, making or receiving payments through your Learnexus User Account or requesting further services;

-(2) details of transactions and projects you carry out via our Website;
+2. Details of transactions and projects you carry out via our Website;

-(3) information we ask for when you report an issue or concern, or we have or receive a complaint or query about you (whether or not a formal dispute is raised);
+3. Information we ask for when you report an issue or concern, or we have or receive a complaint or query about you (whether or not a formal dispute is raised);

-(4) a record of correspondence between you and us;
+4. A record of correspondence between you and us;

-(5) information gathered when we ask you to complete wholly voluntary surveys that we use for research purposes;
+5. Information gathered when we ask you to complete wholly voluntary surveys that we use for research purposes;

-(6) details of the messages you send and receive using the Platform including without limitation when you sent or received a message and the contents of that message.
+6. Details of the messages you send and receive using the Platform including without limitation when you sent or received a message and the contents of that message.
 Messages are not private and are not confidential.

 We may collect and process personal data about you from other sources as follows:

-(2) we sometimes supplement the information that you provide with information received from third parties.
+2. We sometimes supplement the information that you provide with information received from third parties.
 For instance, credit reference agencies, search information providers, PayPal, other companies (subject to their privacy policies and applicable law), and from other accounts we have reason to believe you control (whether in part or in whole);

-(4) the technologies we use for this automatic data collection may include:
+The technologies we use for this automatic data collection may include:

-Ā· Cookies (or browser cookies).
+• Cookies (or browser cookies).
 A cookie is a small file placed on the hard drive of your computer.
 You may refuse to accept browser cookies by activating the appropriate setting on your browser.
 However, if you select this setting, you may be unable to access certain parts of our Website.
-Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you direct your browser to our Website,
+Unless you have adjusted your browser setting so that it will refuse cookies, our system will issue cookies when you direct your browser to our Website.

-Ā· Google Analytics.
+• Google Analytics.
 Our website uses a tool called Google Analytics, which collects user information regarding the activities that users engage in while on the website.
 Google Analytics collects information such as how often users visit this site, what pages they visit when they do so, and what other sites they used prior to coming to this site.
 We use the information we get from Google Analytics to improve this site and our outreach efforts.
-Google Analytics collects only the IP address assigned to you on the date you visit this site, rather than your name or other identifying information.
-Although Google Analytics plants a permanent cookie on your web browser to identify you as a unique user the next time you visit this site, the cookie cannot be used by anyone but Google.
-Googleā€™s ability to use and share information collected by Google Analytics about your visits to this site is restricted by the Google Analytics Terms of Use and the Google Privacy Policy.
-You can prevent Google Analytics from recognizing you on return visits to this site by disabling cookies on your browser,

-Ā· Google Ads & Remarketing.
-We use a tool called ā€œGoogle Adsā€ to collect information about the use of this site and use this information to serve you more relevant advertisements (ā€œRetargetingā€).
-Google and other third parties may show these advertisements on other websites that you visit or services you use.
-These ads shown on other web sites are based on your past visits to this site by using cookies.
-You may opt-out of Googleā€™s use of cookies by visiting Googleā€™s Ads Settings page,
+• Google Ads & Remarketing.
+We use a tool called "Google Ads" to collect information about the use of this site and use this information to serve you more relevant advertisements ("Retargeting").
+You may opt-out of Google's use of cookies by visiting Google's Ads Settings page.

-Ā· Embedded Scripts.
+• Embedded Scripts.
 An embedded script is programming code that is designed to collect information about your interactions with the website, such as the links you click on.
 The code is temporarily downloaded onto your device from our web server or a third-party service provider, is active only while you are connected to our site and is deactivated or deleted thereafter.

 We do not collect personal information automatically, but we may tie this information to personal information about you that we collect from other sources, or you provide to us.